 And again, working with the brush and later with the extractor is so much easier outside.
 You can just walk around the seat and clean everything.

 I don’t want you to think that I meant front-seat removal only.
 The back seat is also very important to remove.

 Check the image below:

 Look at all that trash trapped underneath the seat.
 Not only trash but spilled beverages as well.
 Since this is an older car (2001), the sponge from the back seat also started to tear off.

-A little vacuuming and a few sprays of APC made the job done in no time.
+A little vacuuming and a few sprays of APC got the job done in no time.

 Deep Cleaning of The Carpet Is Easier As Well

 This is the conclusion of everything.
 When you take the seats out, you’ll do a better deep clean than ever.
-And together with that comes the customer’s satisfaction.
+And together with that comes customer satisfaction.

-Just when you tell them that you have removed the seats to access all the trapped dirt underneath the seats, they’ll instantly be more happy and satisfied with the job done.
+Just when you tell them that you have removed the seats to access all the trapped dirt underneath the seats, they’ll instantly be happier and more satisfied with the job done.